-Leaking pipes are a headache, but something even worse than that is a leaking pipe that lurks in the dark and goes undetected.
+Leaking pipes are a headache, but something even worse than that is pipe leaks that lurk in the dark and go undetected — a hidden plumbing leak.

-Those installed in inaccessible places like under the floor or behind walls are difficult to spot.
-You’ll need a sharp eye and good presence of mind to identify a leak in the plumbing.
+A leaky pipe installed in inaccessible places, like under the floor or behind walls, is difficult to spot.
+You’ll need a sharp eye and a good presence of mind to identify a plumbing leak.

-If left unnoticed, it can cause a considerable amount of damage to your house.
-Water dripping not just rots your wooden structures but also significantly increases your bill.
+If a leaky pipe is left unnoticed, it can cause considerable damage to your house.
+Water dripping from the pipe rots wooden structures and significantly increases your bill.

-So, leaky pipes must be repaired as soon as possible.
-However, if you are a newbie homeowner and don’t know much about plumbing, you’ve landed at the right place.
+So, leaky pipes must be repaired immediately, or you will get damaged walls.
+However, if you are a newbie homeowner and don’t know much about plumbing, you’ve landed at the right place to discover more about your hidden leak.

-We’ll suggest quick and easy tips to spot a leaking pipe and tell you about some ways to fix it in our informational guide.
+In our informational guide, we’ll offer quick and easy tips to spot hidden water leaks and tell you about some ways to fix them.
 Let’s get started, shall we?

-Prevention is better than cure.
-Even if everything seems fine, cultivate a habit of routinely checking all your basins and cabinets to spot the signs of damage.
+Prevention of a hidden leak is better than cure.
+Even if everything seems fine, habitually check the ceiling in the room directly beneath another landing and all your basins and cabinets to spot the signs of damage.
+Water can be coming from a pipe directly underneath the floor.

-Also, it can save a lot of money spent on repairs, so let’s talk about some typical signs of leakages.
+Also, it can save a lot of money on repairs, so let’s talk about typical signs of a hidden leak.

 1. Low Water Pressure